thomas-crane/famebot/README.md

 For more info read the [FAQ](#frequently-asked-questions-and-common-problems), or have a look at the [project's Wiki.](https://github.com/thomas-crane/famebot/wiki)

 #### Updates
+As of version `1.0.69` there is now the ability to force the bot to choose a specific realm instead of the fullest realm.
+This can be done using the command `/famebot prefer <realmname>` where `<realmname>` is the name of the realm you want the bot to choose.
+E.g. `/famebot prefer beholder`.
+The case of `<realmname>` doesn't matter, so `Beholder` will have the same effect as `BeHoLdEr`.
+If the bot cannot find the preferred realm, it will go back to choosing the fullest realm.

 As of version `1.0.63` there is now the ability to change the fountains/realm positions which the bot will go to.
 This feature can be used anytime the nexus changes to avoid needing to download a new version of the bot.
 You can read about these new commands, and all other commands for the bot on [this Wiki page.](https://github.com/thomas-crane/famebot/wiki/Usage-guide#bot-commands)